Good Deals: Florida Resorts with Complimentary Kids Clubs

-Everyone is looking for a deal these days so a free kids club included with your resort stay is a very big deal – and a huge savings.
-Here are my favorites:
+Everyone is looking for a deal these days, and a free kids club included with your resort stay is a great way to cut costs.
+Read on to discover how to score big savings.

 Harbor Beach Marriott Resort and Spa in Fort Lauderdale has a free-standing kids club called The Surf Club, for ages five to 12.
 Holy moly!
 It's a childhood fantasy come to life.
 They have a surf simulator, games galore, computers, a theatre with stadium seating and digital underwater cameras they can use to create souvenirs and crafts.
 It's fun-tastic.

-Club Med Sandpiper is the only all-inclusive resort in the U.S. and some of their kids’ programs are included in your package (ages four to 17 are included for no charge).
+Club Med Sandpiper in Port St. Lucie is the only all-inclusive resort in the U.S. and some of their kids’ programs are included in your package (ages four to 17 are included for no charge).
 You can pay extra for the kids younger-than-four and babies program.
-Yes, babies – as young as 3 months old!
+Yes, babies – as young as 3 months old.

 The Naples Beach Hotel and Golf Resort offers free morning sessions for their kids clubs.
 Ages for participation are 5-12.
 Your kids can stay longer as there is an afternoon session, they can even have lunch, available at an additional cost.
 Got to love free mornings, though!